leo0514/vpc-on-classic-network/how-to-choose-ipv4.md

 When choosing IP ranges for a Classic Access VPC, remember that all subnets will be shared into the Classic Infrastructure VRF, which uses IP addresses in the `10.0.0.0/8` space.
 To avoid IP address conflicts, **do not use** IP addresses on the `10.0.0.0/8` space when creating subnets in a Classic Access VPC.
 {: important}

+In addition, in order to support new protocols and practices, the IETF, [RFC 1122](https://tools.ietf.org/html/rfc1122){: external},  reserves the following address blocks for a special purpose.
+Avoid using these blocks for VPC private addresses.

+- `0.0.0.0/8` reserves an IPv4 address block to represent the local network
+- `127.0.0.0/8` is used for loopback addresses to the local host
+- `224.0.0.0/4` is used to address all multicast hosts on the directly connected network

 Remember, just in case you are new to CIDR notation, the smaller the number after the slash, the **more** IP addresses you are allocating, because the number after the slash represents the number of leading 1 bits in the subnet's prefix mask.

 The following table lists the number of available addresses in a subnet, based on its specified CIDR block size: